thewoodfish/encode/README.md

  </div>
  <div>
   Elect-"0"-Rate is a blockchain solution that solves the election manipulation problem and ENSURES ABSOLUTELY, a free and fair election.<br>
-  It is built with the <a href="https://use.ink">ink!</a> a rust eDSL for writing smart contracts.
+  It is built with <a href="https://use.ink">ink!</a> - a rust eDSL for writing smart contracts.
 </div>